-This alternative would increase the LAGC IFQ possession limit to 1,200 pounds for both open and access area trips.
-This Alternative only considers the possession limit and does not propose any changes to how the LAGC IFQ component is administered or managed (i.e. no changes to allocation, rotational management, capacity restrictions, observer compensation rate, etc.).
+Option 1 would increase the LAGC IFQ possession limit to 1,200 pounds for both open and access area trips butwould not change how the LAGC IFQ component is administered or managed (i.e. no changes to allocation, rotational management, capacity restrictions, observer compensation rate, etc.).